 Habitat: Hop Sedge grows from a base of short rhizomes, in wet to wet-mesic conditions such as in marshes, alder thickets, wet and open thickets, sedge meadows, fens, and particularly alluvial soils.
 Plants prefer full sun but will grow in partial sun to shade.
 It usually does not form colonies.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, lupulina, means 'hoplike' referring to the bladder-like perigynia that can resemble the clusters of various hop plants.
-The author name for the plant classification - ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
+The author name for the plant classification from 1805 - ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.

 Comparisons: Hop Sedge is a member of the sedges in the Section Lupulinae, which have the distinguishing characteristics of usually not forming colonies, stems purplish to reddish at the base, basal sheaths not fibrous, wide V to M -shaped leaf blades, raceme type inflorescences with multiple spikes, upper spikes staminate and lower spikes pistillate, lower bracts leaflike, 3 stigmas per floret.
 The sedges in this section have the largest perigynia of any Carex.

 The most similar sedge like Hop Sedge is C. lupuliformis, the False Hop Sedge (drawing below), where the main difference is in the achenes - which have hard knoblike points.
 However, C. lupuliformis is not found in Minnesota and only rarely in Wisconsin.
 The sedge in our area that is most confusing is C. grayi, the Gray's or Bur Sedge which is found in similar habitats to Hop Sedge.
-There the noticeable differences are the beak of the perigynia is shorter and the perigynia radiate out in all directions rather than be ascending.
+There the noticeable differences are the beak of the perigynia is shorter and the perigynia, which are much larger, radiate out in all directions rather than be ascending.
 This makes the spike appear mostly globular rather than cylindric.
 The distribution however, is more restricted - usually to the SE section of Minnesota and that plant is on the DNR's "Special Concern" list.

 Above: The tall erect inflorescence is exceeded in length by the upper leaves.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.